ubcxzhang/DesignCTPB/README.md

 res <- plot_clinical()

-res$plot_alpha # to the 3-d rotatable plot of optimal alpha versus r2 and r3
+res$plot_alpha # to see the 3-d rotatable plot of optimal alpha versus r2 and r3

-res$plot_power # to the 3-d rotatable plot of optimal power versus r2 and r3
+res$plot_power # to see the 3-d rotatable plot of optimal power versus r2 and r3

 res$opt_r_split